35 Irreversible dynamics

 \[ \begin{align} \frac{\partial\psi}{\partial t} = -\alpha\frac{\partial^4\psi}{\partial x^4}, \end{align} \]

-here like $\alpha$ often referred to as hyperviscosity.
-If you do the approach $\psi = \psi_0\exp\left(-ikx-\frac{t}{\tau}\right)$, it follows
+here $\alpha$ is often referred to as the hyperviscosity.
+Making the ansatz $\psi = \psi_0\exp\left(-ikx-\frac{t}{\tau}\right)$ here, it follows

 \[ \begin{align} -\frac{1}{\tau}\psi &= -\alpha k^4\psi\nonumber\\ \Leftrightarrow \frac{1}{\tau} &= \alpha k^4. \end{align} \]

-The shortest resolved wave has the length $2\Delta x$, from which $k = \frac{2\pi}{2\Delta x} = \frac{\pi}{\Delta x}$.
-If you put this in, you get
+The shortest resolved wave has length $2\Delta x$, from which $k = \frac{2\pi}{2\Delta x} = \frac{\pi}{\Delta x}$ follows.
+Substituting this, one obtains

 \[ \begin{align} \frac{1}{\tau} &= \alpha\frac{\pi^4}{\Delta x^4}\nonumber\\ \Leftrightarrow \alpha &= \frac{A^2}{\pi^4\tau} \end{align} \]